dave-harrington/oi_biostat_labs/README.md

 The `.Rmd` source for the handout and solutions files are also available, and may be of use to instructors.

 Most of the datasets used in the labs can be accessed from the `oibiostat` `R` package; instructions are provided for downloading any additional datasets.
-To install the 'oibiostat' package from GitHub:
+To install the `oibiostat` package from GitHub:

 ```r
 install.packages("devtools")